Mark Frissora: Non-executive board and council memberships

 Frissora has been involved with a number of boards and organizations beyond his direct employers.
 In June 2002 he joined of the board of NCR Corporation, holding a directorship at NCR until November 2009.
 He became a director of FMC Corporation in January 2004, a role he held until August 2006.
 In December 2009, he became a director at both Delphi Automotive PLC, and Delphi Holdings LLP, also joining Delphi's finance committee and their nominating and governance committee.
 Furthermore, in December 2009 he became a director of Walgreens Boots Alliance, holding the position until April 1, 2015.

 As a Walgreen Co. director, he was chairman of their finance committee as of 2014, as well as a member of their nominating and governance committee.
 He was chairman of Walgreens finance committee until he left the board in April 2015.

 He has been a member of the Business Roundtable since before 2005, and is on the World Economic Forum's Automotive Board of Governors.
 He is also a member of the G100.

+In February 2025, Frissora joined the Board of Directors of BioAdaptives, Inc., a company specializing in natural health and wellness products.